-Home HSE Articles Point of Operation Safeguarding Requirements You Should Follow
+6 Point of Operation Safeguarding Requirements You Should Follow

-Point of Operation Safeguarding Requirements You Should Follow
+Point of Operation Safeguarding Requirements

 The Occupational Safety and Health Administration (OSHA) defines Point of Operation Safeguard Requirements as follows, An effective safeguard must be in place to protect employees from all machine hazards and areas of operation within the reach of their hands or other body parts during normal operating conditions, startup, shut down, and malfunctioning of the machinery.

-Prevent Contact
+1. Prevent Contact

-Point of operation guards are one part of machine safeguarding, which also includes guarding electrical cords and control buttons.
+Point-of-operation guards are one part of machine safeguarding, which also includes guarding electrical cords and control buttons.
 These safety precautions all aim to prevent contact with dangerous machinery parts—such as saw blades, spinning shafts, or heavy gears—that could cause injury if accidentally touched.

-Once you have installed point of operation guards, lock them in place.
+Once you have installed point-of-operation guards, lock them in place.
 Some guards are fixed to prevent contact with dangerous machinery parts, but others can be lifted or slid aside for normal machine use.
 Lock your device in place when it’s not in use to ensure it will not shift during machine operation.

 READ: Metatarsal Guard (MET Guard); Everything you need to know